kailash2607/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXP NO:3:Correlation and regression for data analysis

 # Date : 26/10/2024